Management Advancement Research Center (MARC)

 - Women at Work: Women Leadership and Women in STEM and Finance.

-- Diversity climate and work-group inclusion, in collaboration with Dr. Farhat Saba (City University of New York, USA).
+- Diversity climate and work-group inclusion: collaboration with City University of New York, USA.

 Projects Completed